boeschenstein/angular9-dotnetcore3-logging/README.md

 ## Goal

 Activate and use logging of .NET Core.
 Implement and configure 3rd party logging (Serilog).

+>Although .NET Core knows about logging (ILogger), it has no built-in file logger.

 Before you start, you should get some basic understanding of the configuration mechanics in ASP.NET Core: <https://github.com/boeschenstein/aspnetcore3_configuration>